March Madness brackets, a mathematician's formula for the best outcome

 He created March Mathness, a project where research created behind it in 2009 went on to form a bracket that beat 97% of more than 4 million brackets on ESPN, Chartier said.

-That following year, he says, one of his students was able to learn the method and went on to beat 99.9% of more than 5 million brackets on ESPN.
+That following year, he said, one of his students was able to learn the method and went on to beat 99.9% of more than 5 million brackets on ESPN.
 A pretty stunning claim.

-Chartier said, "One thing about March Madness is that it's often because we know that a tournament will be played out, we know that a bracket will end up happening by the end of the tournament."
+"One thing about March Madness is that it's often because we know that a tournament will be played out, we know that a bracket will end up happening by the end of the tournament," Chartier said.

 "But, the odds of a perfect bracket are 1 in 9 quintillion," he said.